MostlyFocusedMike/sequelize-practice/README.md

     ```

 ### What is define/init
-If you use the outdated define method, know that Sequelize calls the same `init` ES6+ method, so they mean the same thing.
+If you use the somewhat outdated define method, know that Sequelize calls the same `init` ES6+ method, so they mean the same thing.
 And what these methods do is create a model in Sequelize to link to tables.
 This DOES NOT AFFECT the actual tables in *any* way.
 What it does affect are the queries.
 Leaving things out of the init fields will mean Sequelize won't know about them.
 This means using Sequelize.create, the fields wouldn't be there (conversely, using sequelize.find* methods, these fields would not be returned).

 The only fields that are not affected by the init fields are `id, updatedAt, createdAt`.
 Queries will always run with those fields.
 If you want to modify the timestamps, you can in init's settings object (eg set the query to look for underscored versions).
 Also, on create, sequelize will automatically generate timestamps itself for `updatedAt and createdAt`, it does not set a default `NOW()` in the table SQL.